 Come and join our medical team in Sibanor's Health Centre, to keep our stock in order, log the delivery of drugs and appliances, and record what is prescribed and distributed on the wards and in outpatients.

 Liaise with the pharmacy regarding all movement of drugs.
 Keep stocked our clinical rooms and help ward staff with updating stock there, monitoring expiry dates and do quarterly stock taking.
 Help the administration team and doctors to draw up orders.

 The clinic is owned and run by the national church, so you would work under Gambian leadership with a mainly local team.

 Take opportunities to get involved with local church, youth club and village outreach in your free time.
-Share about your faith as opportunities arise, alongside the local church at the clinic and in the community.
+Share about your faith as opportunities arise, eg. at our vocational skills centre, alongside the local church at the clinic and in the community.